Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Introduction

 \item[2.] $\As$ is a section of $\mathfrak A_{\s}$:

-\end{itemize} \end{mtheorem} \begin{remark} We can see that all the complete trajectories $\bar{\Dc}((-\infty, \infty))$ of $\bar{\Dc}$ lie in $\As$ and their restriction on $[0,\infty)$ is $\mathfrak A_{\s}$.
+\end{itemize} \end{mtheorem} \begin{remark} We supplement some notes. \begin{itemize} \item[1.]We can see that all the complete trajectories $\bar{\Dc}((-\infty, \infty))$ of $\bar{\Dc}$ lie in $\As$ and their restriction on $[0,\infty)$ is $\mathfrak A_{\s}$.
 Then, the approximating pieces in Main Theorem \ref{t:MTIntrod} lie in $\mathfrak A_{\s}$.
-Hence, it is also convenient to call that $\mathfrak A_{\s}$ or $\Dc$ possesses a finite strong uniform tracking property. \end{remark} By the Arzal\`{a}-Ascoli Theorem, Main Theorem \ref{t:sAIntrod} has Main Theorem \ref{t:MTIntrod} and the following as corollaries.
+Hence, it is also convenient to call that $\mathfrak A_{\s}$ or $\Dc$ possesses a finite strong uniform tracking property. \item[2.]In applications, the evolutionary system $\Dc$ is only constructed from the solutions of the originally considered PDEs rather than those from a family of auxiliary PDEs, and thereby the attractors $\As$ and $\mathfrak A_{\s}$ are indeed the ones for the original system.
+They faithfully satisfy the minimality property for the original system.
+See next subsection for more detailed comments. \end{itemize}